 Cargo is usually the only option for very large dogs who require a little more room when traveling.
 This could set you back anywhere from $300 to $2,000.

 Finding a local vet should be one of your first priorities.
 There are a few easy ways to find a new vet that is a good fit for you and your dog.

-Doing a quick search for vets in the area that you’ll be living will help you find options and determine where the best options are located, what there office hours are, and how much you might expect to spend for a general check-up.
-If you want to make sure you’ll have an emergency vet at all hours, look for an emergency pet hospital in the area.
-You can also find a local vet using the Royal College of Veterinary Surgeons Website: RCVS website.
+Doing a quick search for vets in the area where you’ll be living will help you find options and determine where the best options are located, what their office hours are, and how much you might expect to spend for a general check-up.
+If you want to make sure you have an emergency vet at all hours, look for an emergency pet hospital in the area.
+You can also find a local vet using the Royal College of Veterinary Surgeons Website RCVS website.

 Ask other pet owners in the area what they think of their vet.
 Make sure you consider their dog’s personality and needs, however, because their vet might be well-suited for them while being the wrong fit for you.
 If you don’t know anyone in your new city, you can always go for a walk or go to a local dog park and ask people there about their vets.

 You’ll want to find a vet that is close to your new home.
 You can find a convenient vet by taking a walk or a drive around the neighborhood to find veterinary offices.
 You can even walk in and talk to the vets and receptionists to find out if they are the right fit for you and your dog.
 If you don’t have a car, make sure you can reach the office easily with public transportation options nearby.